 Finally, the future of work received significant coverage through 13 dedicated sessions on topics from tackling skill shortages to the benefits of investment in social infrastructure.
 Concerns were raised on how the digital skills shortage could potentially slow the global green transition, summarised effectively by CEO of technology consultancy Capgemini SE, Aiman Ezzat: “When we talk about electric vehicles, that’s digital, when we talk about energy transition, we are in digital, when we talk about moving to a sustainable economy, all this is driven by digitalization.
 It’s not just about automating processes, it’s really about creating new platforms, new businesses, which has increased demand for technologies.
 As moving to a digital economy is one of the future drivers of economic growth, we do not have enough skills, we are slowing down the transition.”
 Read more from the experts here.

 Many of the jobs in a new nature economy will be rooted in digital transition, underscoring the need to accelerate digital skills training.
 Our report on the Future of Nature and Business with WEF highlighted that while the transition to a new nature economy could create nearly 400 million resilient jobs by 2030, 87% of the underlying business opportunities that create these jobs rely on Fourth Industrial Revolution technologies.
-Read more on our research on the future of work here.

 What is your organisation doing on these topics?
 Reach out to Shivin Kohli from our team to discuss your sustainability journey.